 - the applicant is not a citizen of a country whose official language is English but has completed a degree program at an institution outside of the U.S. where the language of instruction is English and where the official national language of the country in which the institution is located is English.

 - Submit the application fee of $50 (U.S.).

 - An essay stating career goals, specific research interests and experience, and clinical interests and experience.

-- Three to five academic or work related letters of recommendation (including at least one academic reference).
+- Three to four academic or work-related letters of recommendation (including at least one academic reference).

 - At least one example of written work (class project, course assignment, publication for which candidate is first author, etc.).

 - A resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.